Getting a Driver’s Licence

 Finally, you must prove you are entitled to be in Canada.
 This can be done with a document from Canadian Citizenship and Immigration such as a Residence Card or a study or work permit.

 You need to book an appointment for driver exams.
-You can do this online, by visiting a motor licence issuer or by calling 1-800-667-5111 Monday to Friday between 8:00 am and 4:45 pm.
+You can do this online or by visiting a motor licence issuer.
 You must be 16 years old or older to take driver exams.
 However, if you are in high school and have taken driver education you can take the written exam at 15.